Earn While You Learn

 On our part-time course you will learn all the fundamentals of today’s multimedia journalism:

-From Day One you will be allocated your own patch to cover and given tips about how to develop contacts there and dig up stories.
+From the start you will be allocated your own patch to cover and given tips about how to develop contacts and dig up stories.

 You will learn how to write news stories and features for newspapers, magazines and online.
 You will also be given a practical understanding of the ethical issues which confront journalists in their day-to-day work.